moj-analytical-services/user-guidance/source/documentation/appendix-docs/dash.md

-# Access Local Ports in Jupyter
+# Running your app within Jupyter

-If you are developing a web application using Jupyter you will probably want to preview that web app before you deploy it.
-The Analytical Platform provides a special set of endpoints under `/\_tunnel\_/<portNumber>/` that route to exposed HTTP ports on the localhost.
-There are a few things you need to keep in mind:

-- `<portNumber>` can only be one from a limited range.
-By default, you can only route to ports 8050 and 4040--4050 inclusive.
-You should make your web app listen on one of those.
-- The `/_tunnel_/<portNumber>/` endpoint will only tunnel to services bound to a non--public IP address.
-By default, many web frameworks bind to host `127.0.0.1`.
-  You will need to change this to `0.0.0.0` or the tunnel won't work.
-This is to prevent inadvertently exposing webapps to the tunnel.
+It is likely that you will want to preview and test your app before you deploy it.
+However because of security implications we cannot allow arbritrary ports to be opened.
+Instead, you have to use the `/\_tunnel\_/` endpoint we have provided.

+Currently the only supported port is 8050, so the url of your app will be `/\_tunnel\_/8050/`

+A few things to bear in mind
+- You can only run one app on the `8050` port at a time.
+- Your app, by default will only respond to `127.0.0.1` which will not work with the tunnel.
+You should make sure it responds to `0.0.0.0` instead.
+- The base URL of your app will need to be set (while in Jupyter development) to be `/_tunnel_/8050/` (see the dash walkthrough below for an example)
+- Only you will be able to access this url.

+_In the old system there was support for a range of ports, so it is possible you may not be using 8050 in existing code.
+Please update your code accordingly._

 ## Running Plotly [Dash] apps